-Bringing children together who have shared similar life experiences can generate both negative and positive results.
-For the most part, the experiences are positive: the children are quite sensitive to each other's feelings, are less likely to make hurtful fun of another, and come quickly to each other's aid.
-It is imperative that the staff, volunteers and counselors be sensitive and aware of the different issues that arise.
+Bringing children together who have shared similar life experiences can generate both positive and negative results.
+The experiences are positive: the children are quite sensitive to each other's feelings, are less likely to make hurtful fun of one another, and come quickly to each other's aid.
+It is imperative that the staff, volunteers, and counselors be sensitive and aware of the different issues that arise.
 Staff and volunteers who do not have professional medical or psychosocial training should not initiate discussions about cancer related matters, nor should they offer directive advice.
-They are friends that can offer a sympathetic ear and deal with the usual worries of campers, but are also advised that a camper's apparently innocuous remarks and concerns may reflect a more serious problem.
-For this reason, staff and volunteers should be aware of who they can go for assistance and keep the lines of communication open.
+They are friends that can offer a sympathetic ear and deal with the usual worries of campers but are also advised that a camper's innocuous remarks and concerns may reflect a more severe problem.
+For this reason, staff and volunteers should be aware of who they can go to for assistance and keep the lines of communication open.